top of page

 Requiring every intermediary, from generative AI startups to meme-sharing apps, to embed metadata and prevent its removal may be technically unrealistic.
 Many AI models and hosting systems operate on open APIs or cross-platform integrations where persistent metadata cannot be guaranteed.

 The draft leaves undefined what constitutes a reasonable and appropriate verification mechanism.
-Without standardisation, this creates interpretive uncertainty and inconsistent enforcement, exactly the kind of ambiguity that complicates compliance audits.
+Without standardisation, this creates interpretive uncertainty and inconsistent enforcement, complicating compliance audits.

-a.
-The entire premise of safe harbour is that platforms cannot pre-judge or edit content, since doing so makes them editors, not intermediaries.
+• The entire premise of safe harbour is that platforms cannot pre-judge or edit content.
+Doing so makes them editors, not intermediaries.

-b.
-If platforms start making judgments to determine what constitutes synthetically generated or unlawful content, they risk losing safe harbour under Section 79(3)(b), which removes protection once intermediaries have “actual knowledge” of content.
+• If platforms start making judgments to determine what constitutes synthetically generated or unlawful content, they risk losing safe harbour under Section 79(3)(b).
+This section removes protection once intermediaries have “actual knowledge” of content.

-Startups and small intermediaries offering generative AI tools may face disproportionate compliance costs, stifling innovation and limiting India’s ability to compete globally in the AI ecosystem.
+Startups and small intermediaries offering generative AI tools may face disproportionate compliance costs.
+This could stifle innovation and limit India’s ability to compete globally in the AI ecosystem.

 The Broader Implications